qsewell/cse15l-lab-reports/lab-report-5-week-10.md

 ![](lab-report-5-22-correct.jpg)

 ## Examination of Different Outputs for 32.md
-For the test file 32.md, neither implementation of MarkdownParse gave the correct output; as can be verified by using the preview of a Markdown file's rendering in Virtual Studio Code, the correct (expected) output should be:
+For the test file 32.md, neither implementation of MarkdownParse gave the correct output.
+This discussion will have to do with HTML entities, and my discussion here might be displayed incorrectly on GitHub Pages, but it will be displayed correctly in my GitHub repository.
+As can be verified by using the preview of a Markdown file's rendering in Virtual Studio Code, the correct (expected) output should be:

 [f&ouml;&ouml;]